rdovala411/Hands-on-l4/README.md

 # WordCount-Using-MapReduce-Hadoop

 This repository is designed to test MapReduce jobs using a simple word count dataset.
-In this project we provide a input file and then we create a maaper and reducer logic to count the occurence orf each word in the given input.
+In this project we provide a input file and then we create a maaper and reducer logic to count the occurence of each word in the given input.
 There are sample input and Expected output for the sample input.

 ## Approach and implementation
 1. Mapper Logic: We use StringTokenizer to create tokens from the input file and loop it using while loop to map all the words in the input file with key value pairs.
 In this mapper, it will not count characters that are smaller than 3.